ChainAgnostic/CAIPs/CAIPs/caip-25.md

 * All required scope objects and all, none, or some of the optional scope object (at the discretion of the provider) MUST be included if successful.
-* As in the request, each scope object object MUST contain `methods` and `events` objects, and a `chains` object if a specific chain is not specified in the object's index.
+* As in the request, each scope object object MUST contain `methods` and `notifications` objects, and a `chains` object if a specific chain is not specified in the object's index.
 * Unlike the request, each scope object MUST also contain an `accounts` array, containing 0 or more [CAIP-10][] conformant accounts authorized for the session and valid in the namespace and chain(s) authorized by the scope object they are